 All endpoints take an account ID in the URL.
 The account ID can be a parent account or a sub account.
 If it is a parent account, then all data from that account's sub accounts is aggregated and included in the response.

 If you do not know your account ID, you can use the Account Info view on the Account tab in the Console.
-For more information, see Viewing Sub Account Information.
+For more information, refer to Viewing Sub Account Information.